AndrewBavuels/Sentiment-Analysis-for-Customer-Experience-Reporting/README.md

 For this project I used a "Spotify App Reviews" dataset from [Kaggle](https://www.kaggle.com/datasets/mfaaris/spotify-app-reviews-2022).
 After being processed, the output was explored and saved in Tableau Public.

+### Problems detected to solve are as follows:

+- Complex issues and gaps that affect customer experience
+- There is no assigned role structure for the identified problems
+- No reporting system to communicate issues effectively to stakeholders
+- Insufficient capacity to reply customer/user reviews

 ### Functional architecture design:

 ![Spoti_pipeline](https://github.com/AndrewBavuels/Final-Project-Sentiment-Analysis-for-Customer-Experience-Reporting/blob/main/images/pipeline.png)